Three people killed in shootings at Jewish centers in Kansas

 By Carey Gillam and Kevin Murphy

-OVERLAND PARK Kansas Three people, including a 14-year-old boy, were killed on Sunday at two different Jewish community facilities in the Kansas City area, and a man was in custody as police investigated whether the shootings were anti-Semitic, authorities said.
+OVERLAND PARK, Kansas Three people, including a 14-year-old boy, were killed on Sunday at two different Jewish community facilities in a Kansas City-area suburb, and a man was in custody as police investigated whether the shootings were anti-Semitic, authorities said.

-Police said it was too early to determine a motive, but a leading anti-hate group said the suspect arrested in the shooting was a longtime anti-Semite.
+Police said it was too early to determine a motive, but they were not ruling out the possibility that the shootings were a hate crime.

 "We know it's a vicious act of violence.
-Obviously two Jewish facilities, one might make that assumption," Overland Park Police Chief John Douglass told a news conference.
+Obviously two Jewish facilities, one might make that assumption," Overland Park Police Chief John Douglass said in a news conference.
 The FBI has been called in to help with the investigation, he said.

-The suspect was identified as Frazier Glenn Cross, Jr., 73, by authorities in Kansas, and by the Southern Poverty Law Center as Frazier Glenn Miller, a longtime anti-Semite who is the former grand dragon of the Carolina Knights of the Ku Klux Klan.

-He was being held at a Johnson County detention center on suspicion of premeditated murder in the first degree and was scheduled to appear in court on Monday afternoon, according to jail records.

 The shootings started around 1 p.m. at the Jewish Community Center of Greater Kansas City in Overland Park, Kansas.
-Two men were shot in a parking lot outside the center, one dying at the scene and the other at a hospital later, police said.
+Two males were shot in a parking lot outside the center, one dying at the scene and the other later at a hospital, police said.

-The shooter then drove a mile (1.6 km) away to the Village Shalom retirement community that offers skilled nursing services and fatally shot a woman there, Douglass said.
+The shooter then drove just a mile (1.6 km) away to the Village Shalom retirement community that provides skilled nursing services for residents and fatally shot a female there, Douglass said.

-The two male victims were identified as Reat Griffin Underwood, 14, a high school freshman, and his grandfather, Dr. William Corporon, family member Will Corporon said in a statement.
-Both were members of the United Methodist Church of the Resurrection.
+The two male victim were a 14-year-old high school freshman and his grandfather, according to Glen Shoup, an executive pastor at the United Methodist Church of the Resurrection, where the two were members.
+The church announced their deaths in services on Sunday evening.

-Underwood was an Eagle Scout and loved camping and hunting with family, Corporon said.
-Dr. Corporon had moved to the Kansas City area in 2003 to be closer to his grandchildren.

-Two people were shot at, but not hit, the police chief said, adding that it appeared the shooter used a shotgun and possibly other types of guns.
+Two other people were shot at, but not hit, the police chief said.
+He said it appears the shooter used a shotgun and possibly other types of guns.

-The suspect was taken into custody in the parking lot of a nearby elementary school, Douglass said.
+The suspect, a bearded white man in his 70s, was taken into custody in the parking lot of a nearby elementary school, Douglass said.
+The police chief declined to identify the suspect, but said he was not from Kansas.

 Douglass said he could not confirm reports from witnesses that the suspect had yelled "Heil Hitler" while in the back of the squad car after being taken into custody.

 President Barack Obama offered condolences.
-"While we do not know all of the details ... the initial reports are heartbreaking," Obama said in a statement.
+"While we do not know all of the details... the initial reports are heartbreaking," he said in a statement.

 The Jewish Community Center, which is also the site of Kansas City's only Jewish community day school, the Hyman Brand Hebrew Academy, was a hub of activity on Sunday.

-Several youth groups were meeting, some people were auditioning in the facility's theater for a music production, and the academy was preparing for a school dance.
-Many non-Jewish people regularly join in the facility's activities.
+Several youth groups were meeting, some people were auditioning in the facility's theater for a music production, people were exercising in the center's gym, and the academy was preparing for a school dance.
+Many non-Jewish people regularly participate in the facility's activities.

+Bailey Wainestock, 16, was one of nine teenagers attending a youth organization meeting at the community center when the shooting took place.
+They barricaded the door and remained locked in for more than an hour until security officers rushed them out.

+"We didn't know what to think, we were all in shock," Wainestock told Reuters.

-"It's pretty traumatic," said David Wainestock, who rushed to the Jewish Community Center to retrieve his 16-year-old daughter who had been among the people temporarily locked down.
+The situation was traumatic, said her father, David Wainestock, who rushed to the Jewish center to retrieve her.

 Rabbi David Glickman, of the Beth Shalom synagogue in Overland Park, was at home preparing for the Jewish Passover holiday when he heard the news of the shooting.